PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Method

+{Our final proposed propagation rules (~\eqrefnew{eq:split_kernels}) is extended from~\eqrefnew{eq:prop_rule} to compute the output features of the hidden layers based on the neighbor groups.}

-where $G$ is the set of neighbor groups, $\tilde{A_g}$ contains the neighbor connections of neighbor group $g$, and $W_g$ is the trainable weight specific to group $g$.
-The degree normalized adjacency matrix $\tilde{A}$ in Eq.~\ref{eq:prop_rule} enforces equal contribution by each neighbor.
-But, adaptive adjacency matrices will allow learning different contribution rates for different neighbors.
-So we also learn the adjacency matrices, following \cite{banik_3d_2021}.
-Additionally, as shown in \cite{banik_3d_2021}, it will also help in learning long-range relationships between distant nodes or edges.
+{where $G$ is the set of neighbor groups, $\tilde{A}^{\dagger}_g$ contains the neighbor connections of neighbor group $g$ and $W_g$ is the trainable weight specific to neighbor group $g$.
+The $\dagger$ in $\tilde{A}^{\dagger}_g$ indicates adaptive adjacency, which allows learning different contribution rates for different neighbors, unlike $\tilde{A}$ in~\eqrefnew{eq:prop_rule} which enforces equal contribution by each neighbor.} Adaptive adjacency, as shown in~\cite{banik_3d_2021}, also helps in learning long-range relationships between distant nodes or edges.